Table of Contents

 First, find two pallets.
 Please don’t take them without asking first.
 Remember, some stores do participate in recycling programs themselves, and it’s always polite to ask!
 See our page for places to get pallets for free.

 Next, sand both pallets down fairly smooth to remove splinters; check out our best wood sanding tips.
 They don’t have to be perfect because you’ll paint them to protect them from the elements.
 Remove the dust with the lightly damp cloth, and paint both pallets thoroughly.
 Remember: encapsulate them to protect them from the elements, so it is important to paint them before joining them.
 Allow the coat of paint to dry.
 Apply a second coat per the manufacturer’s directions (some may have you lightly sand between coats).
 Cut a 1×3″ board into four pieces (optional reinforcement), lightly sand, and paint those simultaneously.

 If you are not sure about how to paint your pallets, check how to paint pallet wood.

 Assembly and finish:

 Clamp the two pallets together.
-Pre-drill the screw holes, you intend to prevent the boards from splitting.
+Pre-drill the screw holes; you intend to prevent the boards from splitting.
 Attach the two pallets using the four wooden strips and fasteners (optional).
 Now, paint any decorative touches you want on your pallet bar (such as your family’s name or the bar’s name) in whatever color you like.
 Next, Dry-fit the tiles.
 Once you have them fit your liking, lift one, generously apply the construction adhesive to the pallet’s surface, and firmly press the paving stone back in place.
 Repeat on the remaining pavers.

 Here is a video that will show you how to make a bar like a picture above.
 The video does not use reinforcing wood strips.